koutyuke/Yumemi_coding_test/.github/pull_request_template.md

-## Overview(概要)
+## ⭐️ Overview(概要)

-In this section, please provide a concise explanation of the purpose and overview of this PR.
+_In this section, please provide a concise explanation of the purpose and overview of this PR._

-## Changes Made(変更点)
+## 📝 Changes Made(変更点)

-In this section, list the specific changes or fixes made in this PR in a bulleted list.
+_In this section, list the specific changes or fixes made in this PR in a bulleted list._

 - Change 1
 - Change 2
 - Change 3

-## Scope of Impact(影響範囲)
+## 🗺️ Scope of Impact(影響範囲)

-In this section, describe the scope of impact of this PR, including any areas or features affected.
+_In this section, describe the scope of impact of this PR, including any areas or features affected._

+- Directory 1

-## Testing(テスト)
+## 🧪 Testing(テスト)

-In this section, outline the test cases and testing methods relevant to this PR.
+_In this section, outline the test cases and testing methods relevant to this PR._

 - Test Case 1
 - Test Case 2
 - Test Case 3

-## Related Issue(関連する問題)
+## 🚓 Related Issue(関連する問題)

-In this section, link any relevant issues or tasks associated with this PR.
-Use the following format:
+_In this section, link any relevant issues or tasks associated with this PR._

 - Related Issue: #123

-## External URL(外部リンク)
+## 🔗 External URL(外部リンク)

-If there are any external URLs or references related to this PR, please include them here.
+_If there are any external URLs or references related to this PR, please include them here._

 - [Example External URL](https://example.com)